 What Should I Do After An Accident?

-The attorneys at Banville Law fully understand how hard it may be for you and your family.
+The train accident lawyers at Banville Law fully understand how hard it may be for you and your family.
 You may face significant medical expenses, time away from work, and a range of difficult emotions.
 We offer compassionate, thorough legal counsel for anyone injured in a New York subway or train accident, state-wide.
 Our mission is to make you feel comfortable, ensure that you know about your rights, and hold any and all guilty parties responsible.
 You deserve compensation for your injuries, and we want to help.

 Banville Law is based in Manhattan, but we assist clients bring claims against train and commuter companies all over the state of New York.